 How Stress Silently Depletes Your White Blood Cells.

-At the heart of this battle are white blood cells (WBCs)—the immune system’s silent warriors.
+When you understand that link, you are in a far stronger position to protect your health, your capacity, and the calm energy leadership now requires.
+(WBCs)—the immune system’s silent warriors.
 And just like you, they too can suffer from stress overload.

 Your Inner Defence: How White Blood Cells Protect You